NEW FAMILY "QUICK START" GUIDE

 Schaal Parking Information:

 - UC Davis TAPS (Transportation Services) has a ParkMobile app that makes it relatively easy to pay for parking from your phone.
-Once you setup your account, select your parking zone, vehicle, pay for the day or hour, and go.
+Once you setup your account, select your parking zone, vehicle, pay for the day, and go.

 Schaal Aquatic Center Pet Policy:

 The university has asked us to remind our families that for the comfort and safety of all user groups animals are prohibited inside Schaal Aquatics Center, with the exception of certified special assistance animals or animals in training.

 Additional information on UCD's animals on campus policy can be found at Section 290-90 of the UC Davis Policy and Procedure Manual.

 To register for this season’s Davis Water Polo Club (DWPC) session, go to our Registration page and follow the instructions or contact our registrars, Debra Greenway or Carolyn Walker, at firstname.lastname@example.org for assistance.

 USA Water Polo Registration Requirements

 USAWP Membership – In addition to the Club’s session fee you also need to sign up your athlete as a USA Water Polo member (the Gold level is required for Junior Olympic-related events) in order for your athlete to participate in games and also practices.
 USAWP essentially provides DWPC with insurance in the event a player is injured.
 USAWP membership expires at the end of each calendar year. https://usawp.sport80.com/public/wizard/a/1168/home